giangnguyen2412/giangnguyen2412.github.io/_posts/2024-08-09-TMLR-paper-accepted.md

 Also, a human study finds that showing layusers our PCNN explanations improves their decision accuracy over showing only the top-1 class examples (as in prior work).

 This is a 2-year project and there is a very interesting story behind it.
-Stay tuned and I will tell you all about it :)
+Look at the Lessons page to read my story 📚.